Origamijr/MusicFun/README.md

 * Able to launch a wxPython window with a bound pyOpnGL canvas
 * Scene graph graphics framework for ease of use with visibility culling to improve performance
 * Midi file loading, rendering, and playback
+* Real-time waveform/spectrogram display from mic

 ## Next Steps

 * Add the ability to annotate the midi file.
 Expose this annotation to allow for the primitive display of midi analysis
-* Figure out how to integrate pyo with it's real-time DSP
-* Add an interface for audio (either input from mic/audio file).
+* Add more interfaces for audio (either input from mic/audio file).
 Possible displays include:
     * One dimensional meters indicating Amplitude, Estimated Pitch, etc
     * Two dimensional realtime DFT/MFCC/etc
     * Three dimensional time-series of DFT/MFCC/etc